22 February 2019

 - Never communicate your PIN or a combination of numbers generated by your card reader.

-- Never send your bank card by post and always cut both the card and the chip in half before throwing it away.
+- Never send your debit or credit card by post and always cut both the card and the chip in half before throwing it away.

-- Never enter the PIN of your bank card directly into a website (and only ever on your ING Card Reader).
+- Never enter the PIN of your debit or credit card directly into a website (and only ever on your ING Card Reader).

 - If, when shopping online, you are asked to complete payment via an “intermediate step” such as a “confirmation mail”… beware!
 Payments are never made by e-mail!